isomerpages/moe-temaseksec/_student-leadership/Event: The Temasek Charity Challenge.md

 description: ""
 variant: markdown
 ---
-Every year, the student leaders organise the Temasek Charity Challenge, an event to raise funds for the President's Challenge.
+Every year, the students and student leaders organise the Temasek Charity Challenge, an event to raise funds for the President's Challenge.

+TCC has two parts: the street fund-raising is done by the Sec 3-5s whilst the GoMAD Carnival is done by the Sec 1-2s in the school!

+Over the years, the school has raised more than $500k for the President's Challenge!

 This culminates in a Record-Making Event in the Singapore Book of Records to celebrate the fund-raising efforts of the students!